-Essentially, Google Glass is a wearable Android-powered computer built into eyeglasses that contains a small, transparent display screen.
+Essentially, Google Glass is a wearable Android-powered computer built into eyeglasses that contain a small, transparent display screen.
 The device can film, take pictures, search the web and translate languages on the spot, as well as run specially designed apps.

 The possibilities for Google Glass in healthcare are endless.
-Physicians can use Glass to access checklists, instructional materials and images at the point-of-care, record patient conversations and consult with experts during surgery.
+Physicians can use Glass to access checklists, instructional materials and images at the point of care, record patient conversations and consult with experts during surgery.

 With Glass, if a surgeon is in the middle of surgery and encounters an unexpected or unfamiliar condition — like a rare tumor — they could use real-time video to communicate with an expert oncologist and receive immediate assistance.

 Google Glass can also offer great advantages during the training of new physicians.